Spicing up our utility room

 Here are the finished shelves, which happened to fit three of these 16 qt.
 Sterilite bins across perfectly.
 I labeled the baskets by attaching label frames with brass fasteners.

-wall patching The three brass pots on the top shelf belonged to my maternal grandmother (left), maternal grandfather’s mother (middle) and maternal grandmother’s mother (right) and were used to collect water from the village well ! :potable_water:
+wall patching The brass pots on the top shelf belonged to my maternal grandmother (left), maternal grandfather’s mother (middle) and maternal grandmother’s mother (right) and were used to collect water from the village well ! :potable_water:

 Step 4: Organization!